Zeioth/compiler.nvim/README.md

   * rust: `main.rs`
   * python: `main.py` or `__main__.py` (in this order)

+For Make, the compiler will search for Makefile in the working directory and run it.

 ## Dependencies
 If you are gonna compile C#, then you need to have `omnisharp` instaled in your system.
 All the other languages are shipped with their compiler already included.